Call for Proposals: UC time on the Keck telescopes

 1.6 Twilight Cadence Observations

-In 2023A, institutions will continue to be able to allocate one twilight observing program per telescope, for a total of up to two programs.
+In 2023B, institutions will continue to be able to allocate one twilight observing program per telescope, for a total of up to two programs.
 On Keck I, OSIRIS-NGS (imager only) will be available, and on Keck II, NIRC2-NGS will be available.
-Please note that due to ongoing AO upgrades, there may be times in the semester when AO is unavailable for cadence observations.
+Please note that due to ongoing AO upgrades, there will be times in the semester when AO is unavailable for cadence observations (see above).
 Cadence program PIs are responsible for development of instrument scripts, providing documentation, and training of staff needed to make the cadence program a turnkey operation.

 1.7 Large Multi-Year Projects